VascoSch92/swiss_popular_voting/README.md

 ```
 in the working directory of the project.

+You will find the dataset in your working directory under the name `data.csv`.
 ## What if I find an error?

 If you find an error in the dataset or/and you have suggestion how to make it better: please contact me :-)